hlefebvr/idol/docs/tutorials/getting_started/using_an_external_solver.rst

 .. admonition:: Example

-    This example shows how to solve a model using GLPK and retrieves some piece of information about its solution.
+    This example shows how to solve a model using HiGHS and retrieves some pieces of information about its solution.

     .. code-block::

-        model.use(GLPK());
+        model.use(HiGHS());

         model.optimize();